All students applying for federal assistance must submit the FAFSA (Free Application for Federal Student Aid).

 It is important to pay attention to the academic year dates when applying for federal loans.
 For financial aid purposes, an academic year starts in the fall semester/quarter and extends through the summer of the following year.
 Depending on when you will be enrolling in your program, multiple applications may be required.

 For example, if you start a program in the summer term, you will need to complete two FAFSAs, as your enrollment will cross two academic years.
 You’ll need to complete one FAFSA for the summer term, the end of one academic year, and one FAFSA for the fall term, the beginning of a new academic year.
-Fall 2020 is the start of the 2020–2021 academic year.
+Fall 2023 is the start of the 2023–2024 academic year.
+Fall 2024 is the start of the 2024-2025 academic year.

 To be eligible for federal student loans, you must be:

-• Enrolled at least half time (6 credit hours per term) in a degree-granting program.
+• Enrolled at least half time (six credit hours per term) in a degree-granting program

 Please note: Audited courses do not count in determining enrollment status.